 Lavinia Douglass, The Mall Luton

-I was delighted when asked by the Oxford Summer School Commitee to return as a GD in 2011 and have not looked back since.
+I was delighted when asked by the OSS Retail Commitee to return as a GD in 2011 and have not looked back since.
 Each year I am inspired by the school, by Keble College and everyone around me, from the delegates to my fellow GD's, the committee and speakers.

 I get so much out of the school, aiding both my personal and professional development in a way that no other training experience has even come close to and after the school, return to work with a renewed enthusiasm and fresh eyes.
 It has been extremely challenging, but also one of the most exciting weeks of my year.